 We take your feedback seriously and appreciate you contacting us.
 We believe our camper families have valuable thoughts and insights to share regarding our operations.
 A member of our leadership team will be sure to investigate and address any reports or concerns.

-Each of our camps has a licensed nurse and health assistant on duty 24 hours a day.
+Each of our overnight youth camps has a licensed nurse and all of our camps have health assistant on duty 24 hours a day.
 All physical camp properties have an on-site medical clinic and are within twenty minutes of a hospital.
-Additionally, all medications are administered to campers and staff by Pine Cove’s health center staff.
+Additionally, all medications are administered to campers and staff by nursing professionals.

 To ensure the safety of all campers, no medications are allowed in a cabin or anywhere outside of the health centers, except for rescue inhalers, diabetic supplies, and epi-pens.
 For more information on medication at camp, check out our helpful guide.
 Hand washing is another important part of our illness prevention strategy.
 We require campers to wash their hands before meals and provide numerous handwashing stations and hand sanitizer to help keep germs at bay.